pvnetto/opengl-sandbox/docs/opengl/Vertex Array Objects.md

 # Vertex Array Objects

 - A VAO is an object that **stores all the state** needed to supply vertex data;
+    - i.e., a list of attributes with a buffer reference that can supply their data, and optionally an index buffer;
 - When you bind a VAO to the OpenGL context:
 	- All subsequent **buffer object changes** are **stored** in its state;
 	- All state **already bound** to that VAO is **added** to the **OpenGL context**;